All Episodes

 Feminism was established so as to allow unattractive women easier access to the mainstream of society.

-Was that Rush Lembach?
+Was that Rush Limbaugh?

 Yes.

-Do you listen to that idiot?
+Did you listen to that idiot?

 He has some interesting opinions.

-He's a lie and a hate manga.
+He's a lie and a hate manga, makes him want to puke.

-I said, they got undeniable truth of life number 24 out there.
+I said, they got Undeniable Truth of Life number 24 out there.

-Undeniable truth of life number 24 made HBO.
+Undeniable Truth of Life number 24 made HBO.

-Feminism was established so as to allow unattractive women easier and the and the Murray characters, he's got some interesting opinions.
+Feminism was established so as to allow unattractive women easier.

-Come on, Olive, whiten up.
+Come on, Olive, lighten up.

 He said, I can't.